imarc/handbook/javascript.markdown

 ### Object Caching

-If a jQuery element is going to be used multiple times, set it to a JavaScript variable to prevent calling the DOM every time it needs to be used (this is known as object caching):
+If a jQuery element is going to be used more than once, set it to a JavaScript variable to prevent calling the DOM every time it needs to be used (this is known as object caching):